 However, under Sections 2 and 5 of the Company Directors Disqualification Act 1986 an individual can be disqualified from acting as a director upon conviction of a summary offence (i.e. one which is prosecuted in the Magistrates Court) or an Indictable offence (i.e. a more serious crime prosecuted in the Crown Court).

-The test, which is used by the Crown Court or Magistrates Court, in deciding whether the offence, which is question before the court, is in connection with the management of a company is determined by whether or not the offence has some “relevant factual connection with the management of the company”.
+The test, which is used by the Crown Court or Magistrates Court in deciding whether the offence in question is in connection with the management of a company, is determined by whether or not the offence has some “relevant factual connection with the management of the company”.